erwinkn/erwinkn.github.io/content/tech/incremental/index.md

 ---
 title: 'Everything is an incremental computation'
 subtitle: "Except that Python script in the corner, it doesn't count"
 description: "Incremental computation is an algorithm that comes up everywhere, from spreadsheets to compilers to UI frameworks.
-We should use it even more broadly."
+Why is not seen as universal?"
 author: 'Erwin Kuhn'
 date: 2022-04-22
 url: /incremental/
+keywords: ["incremental computation", "reactivity", "change propagation", "universal algorithm"]
 ---

-There are some algorithms in computer science that just keep coming up everywhere.
+There are some algorithms in computer science that just keep coming up in unrelated domains.
 There's one that I see everywhere I look, but never heard described as universal: the algorithm behind **incremental computation, reactivity, or change propagation** - however you want to call it.

 Its most famous implementation is the one that powers spreadsheets like Excel.
 If you have a large sheet with many formulas and the value of one cell changes, how do you propagate that change in the most efficient manner?